-- 1 Go to Job Explorer.
-In the job list, click the job. - 2 Do one of the following: - On the Layout tab, open the Layout Options pane.
-Under "Mirror", select a check box.

-- On the toolbar, click Transform Job.
+- On the Layout tab, open the Layout Options pane.
+Under "Mirror", select a check box. - M X - On the toolbar, click Transform Job.
 Click Flip Horizontally or Flip Vertically. - In the preview window, right-click the page, point to Rotate, and click Flip Horizontally or Flip Vertically.